fla-edu/backend-test-develon/README.md

 ## Project
-This project is a backend test from Develon Group, that aims to expose 3 APIs and check if the results are as expected.
+This project aims to expose 3 APIs and check if the results are as expected.

 ## Version
 This project uses TypeScript and NodeJS 12.18.2